I started blogging when my son was almost six months old, so (fortunately for you) there has been a distinct lack of pregnancy and birth chat.

 When my daughter presented breech in a scan at 30-odd weeks I was suddenly glad I hadn’t really paid attention in the NCT classes.

-The section was due to take place on a Monday, and late the previous Friday I received a voicemail telling me it had been cancelled with no rescheduled date.
+The c-section op was due to take place on a Monday, and late the previous Friday I received a voicemail telling me it had been cancelled with no rescheduled date (you read this story here).
 In fact I was kept waiting until the following Thursday, and I spent close to a week wallowing in misery and bathwater like an angry hippopotamus.

 The process itself was as civilised as baring yourself to a room full of strangers, being sliced open while entirely immobile and weeing into a bag can be.
 I giggled my way through the spinal, in the same way that I giggle my way through my wedding, because I am incapable of responding appropriately to any situation unless the appropriate response is to giggle.

-The recovery process was long; it knocked me for six really.
+The c-section recovery process was long; it knocked me for six really.

 The second time around, I decided to go for a VBAC.